LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 ### <a id="http_get"></a>Creating HTTP Get Request

 The next step is creating the HTTP Get request example.
 We will use the RDP ESG (Environmental, Social, and Governance) scores-full API as an example API call.
-The ESG scores-full provides full coverage of Refinitiv's proprietary ESG Scores with full history for consumers.
+The ESG scores-full provides full coverage of LSEG's proprietary ESG Scores with full history for consumers.

 Firstly, let's create a new folder name *ESG* inside the RDP APIs Collection by clicking the *...* menu and choose the *New Folder* option.